Key facts & figures

 We begin to explore the basics elements for understanding conflict dynamics and engage in self-reflection to critically question the context of peace and conflict work we move in and our role within those structures.

-- Power and Identity: Exploring the concepts of power, intersectionality, culture and privilege and the importance of those within the peacebuilding field.
+- Power and Identity: Exploring the concepts of power, identity, intersectionality, post-colonialism and the importance of those within the peacebuilding field

 Module 3: Creating

 The focus of this module is placed on understanding how we plan, design and evaluate peace and conflict projects, as well as the limitations and challenges around the tools we use.
 We dedicate some time to delve into the world of creative approaches to peacebuilding and how they support us in addressing those limitations.

 - Conflict-sensitive approach to project work: Entry points for interventions based on the results of the conflict analysis, designing peace projects, Do No Harm and its integration into PME.

 In this module, we deconstruct the complexity of conflict transformation in practice and the role we play in such situations.
 We question our own legitimacy and mandate and learn to embrace the ambiguity of the complex world we live and work in.
 We become aware of our own strategies for self-care and self-awareness in order to maintain our wellbeing in the midst of it.

 - Conflict Transformation in Practice: Reflecting on one’s own role, motivation, mandate and legitimization as a peace worker.
 Discussing the complexity, ambiguity and uncertainty connected with peace work, and exploring a specific conflict transformation approach / method, based on the core expertise and ground experience of the trainer: either on Dialogue, on Mediation, or on Creative Approaches.